India News | Amritsar–Dharamshala Flights to Start Soon: BJP MP Kishan Kapoor | LatestLY

 The new service has been planned to facilitate tourists from Amritsar, Kapoor told reporters after chairing the meeting of the Airport Advisory Committee here.

-The Dharamshala airport, officially known as Gaggal Airport, is located in Gaggal, 12 km from Dharamshala.
+The Dharamshala airport, officially known as Gaggal Airport, is located in Gaggal, 12 km from here.

 (This is an unedited and auto-generated story from Syndicated News feed, LatestLY Staff may not have modified or edited the content body)